 The directors are entitled to seek independent professional advice at the Company's expense concerning the Company's affairs and have access to any information they may require in discharging their duties as directors.
 In terms of the Company's MOI one-third of directors must retire at every annual general meeting and are eligible for re-election.
 The directors who retire shall be those who have been longest in office since their last election.
-Any director who has held office for three years since the last election shall also retire at the conclusion of the annual general meeting.
+Any director who has held office for three years since the last election, shall also retire at the conclusion of the annual general meeting.
 A retiring director shall be eligible for re-election and, if re-elected, shall be deemed not to have vacated office.
-Any casual vacancy occurring on the board may be filled by the board, but the individual so appointed shall cease to hold office at the termination of the first shareholders' meeting to be held after the appointment of such individual as a director unless he/she is elected at such shareholders' meeting.
-As a result, the directors retiring at the forthcoming annual general meeting and who offer themselves for re-election are Mr MA Jacobson, Ms NB Jappie and Mr SF McClain.
-The name and brief curriculum vitae of each director appear on page 6 of this report.
+Any casual vacancy occurring on the board may be filled by the board, but the individual so appointed shall cease to hold office at the termination of the first shareholders' meeting to be held after the appointment of such individual as a director, unless he/ she is elected at such shareholders' meeting.
+As a result, the directors retiring at the forthcoming annual general meeting are Messrs A van der Veen, BS Raynor and MH Ahmed.
+Messrs BS Raynor and MH Ahmed have offered themselves for re-election.
+The name and brief curriculum vitae of each director appear on page 5 of this report.